 Guest Communication: Your name (or apartment number) and telephone number have been programmed into the DoorKing telephone entry system under a specific DIRECTORY CODE.
 This directory code can be from 1 to 4 digits long.
-When a guest comes to visit you, they will look up your name in a resident directory (located on a separate printed directory to provide guests with the resident directory information).
+When a guest comes to visit you, they will look up your name in a resident directory (located on the LCD display or on a separate printed directory to provide guests with the resident directory information).
 Your DIRECTORY CODE will be shown next to your name.
 Your guest will enter this code on the telephone entry system keypad that will place a call to your home (If your guest already knows YOUR specific directory code, they can simply enter the code on the keypad without having to look up your name in the resident directory).
+If the telephone entry system is equipped with a "CALL" button, use the "A" "Z" buttons to locate the desired name on the LCD screen and press the CALL button to place a call to your home.

 A guest CANNOT enter your telephone number on the keypad, it MUST be the DIRECTORY CODE ONLY!